ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W05-D1-RealDevProposal.md

 - **Estimate**

-  - In the example, I there are two estimates.
+  - In the example, there are two estimates&mdash;one for a minimal implementation and one for a full iimplementation of the web site.
 You don't need to do that in your proposal unless it makes sense for your client.

   - Next term, when you implement this project, you will have 10 weeks and  10 hours per week, per team member available for development.
 You estimate should be well below the sum total of hours your team has available.

      For example, if you have a team with three members, you will have 300 hours of development time available.
 If you estimate that your project will take 150 hours, then it's probably the right size project because things always take longer than you think&mdash;two or three time as long.
+So if you think it will take 150 hours, then double all your estimated times and that will probably be realistic!

 - **Cost Estimate and Payment Terms**